ergodicio/tsadar/docs/source/arts2d_recovery_benchmark.rst

 * ``status.json`` records running, failed, or complete state and timestamps.
   ``runs.json`` is updated after each completed fit, and ``summary.json`` after all configured runs finish.
 Nonfinite predictions, gradients, or invalid photon spectra fail the run rather than being removed from scores.
+Raw photon signals on both truth grids and at every fitted iterate must be finite and nonnegative at every detector pixel, including held-out angles and wedges.
+This check uses zero tolerance and no clipping, before background addition or pixel masking.
+  Zero signal is allowed; any negative value fails even if the background would make the total counts positive.

 MLflow is optional.
 When enabled, each run name contains the actual fit model, truth, seed and photon level; histories, best metrics, configurations, observed